d94ny/skibo/README.md

 * Literals are negative integers.
 * Clauses are delimited either by a line break `\n` or a `0`.
 This SAT solver accepts either format.

+You can find examples of DIMACS CNF files in the folder `cnf/`.

 For more information please visit :

 1. <http://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html>